khaldoun-xyz/standard/docs/plan.md

 - Our first open-source product is
   <a href="https://lugha.xyz" target="_blank">Lugha</a>.
-  Members of Khaldoun are expected to work in international work contexts, which typically require speaking foreign languages.
+  Members of Khaldoun are expected to work in international work contexts, which typically requires speaking foreign languages.
   Lugha allows us to evaluate the language competences of our members in a highly automated fashion.

 ### Stage 2: Help others automate

-To develop the necessary skills & tools to set up an autonomous organisation we will offer consulting services to help
-European companies automate work.
+To develop the necessary skills & tools to do more with less we will offer consulting services to help European companies automate their work.

 Our strategy is to a) develop open-source tooling for automation and to b) integrate this tooling with the